 We've compiled six craft ideas for speech-language pathologists, teachers, friends, and family members.
 Includes a hearing aid storage container project!

 Feeling excluded from social events?
 Can't hear what people are saying?
 Find out the signs, symptoms, and solutions for depression due to hearing loss.

 People with hearing loss include Bill Clinton, Rob Lowe, and Danny Elfman.
 Find out who else is on the list along with a fun fact about each person.

-Some noisy toys have dangerously high decibel levels that greatly increase the risk of hearing loss in children.
+Some noisy toys have dangerous decibel levels that greatly increase hearing loss in children.
 Find out what noisy toys made the list for 2013.

 The security code is the 3-digit code on the right or back of your credit card; with American Express this would be a 4-digit code.Got It